AicraftersLab/Article-To-Post/README.md

 # Article2Image

-A Streamlit application that converts articles (from URL or text) into Instagram post images using Google's Gemini 2.0 Flash AI model.
+A Streamlit application that converts articles (from URL or text) into Instagram post images using OpenAI models.

 ## Features